How to Choose and Cook the Healthiest Fish

 Ok, now let’s get cooking- here are a few basic tips:

 Flavor to Savor: a little salt, pepper, and even garlic make great flavor additions to most fish.
-I use EVOO to marinate my fish, and crushed flavored olive oils as a finishing touch – Lemon, basil, oregano and rosemary and are my favorites.
-Sometimes I go for more gusto with garlic, garlic jalapeño, or jalapeño, and when I want some serious heat, I use habanero flavored olive oil.
+I use EVOO to marinate my fish, and crushed flavored olive oils as a finishing touch – Lemon, basil, and rosemary and are my favorites.
+Sometimes I go for more gusto with garlic or garlic jalapeño flavored olive oil.

 The Perfect Temperature: 145 degrees (Fahrenheit) is a safe internal temp for fish.
 You can use an insta-read thermometer just to be sure.